danielvijge/squeezebox-22tracks/README.md

 # A 22tracks plugin for Logitech SqueezeBox media server #

-This is a Logitech Media Server (LMS) (a.k.a Squeezebox server) plugin to play tracks from 22tracks.
+This is a Logitech Media Server (LMS) (a.k.a Squeezebox server) plugin to browse Spotify playlists from 22tracks.
+It is not really needed, because a Squeezebox can already browse Spotify playlists.
+This plugin is there to make browsing those playlists a but easier, and to provide an upgrade path from the old plugin that streamed from 22tracks own web site, to the new implementation with Spotify streams.

 To install, use the settings page of Logitech Media server.
 Go to the _Plugins_ tab, scroll down to _Third party source_ and select _22tracks_.
 Press the _Apply_ button and restart LMS.